Is this really the end?

 There was just no losing with him, and I was grateful.
-I had gone to New York emotionally tattered, and his warmth was healing.
+Having gone to New York emotionally tattered, I found his warmth kind of healing.

 We were the very definition of simpatico.
 We laughed a lot and didn’t run out of conversation.
-It’s not unusual for online dates to talk about the site, and he was particularly experienced with it.
-So instead of making an assumption based on our rapport, he asked me straight out if I saw us going anywhere romantically.
+It’s not unusual for online dates to talk about the dating site, and he was particularly experienced with it.
+So instead of making assumptions about my interest based on our rapport, he asked me straight out if I saw us going anywhere romantically.
 My appreciation of him grew.

 I looked him in the eye, already fond of him, and gently shook my head, “no.” He took it with grace, a nod and a sigh.

 “I’d still like to invite you to a Broadway show tomorrow night,” he said.
 “It won’t be a date.”
 Was he like me, capable of putting aside romantic notions and still enjoy good company?
 I accepted his invitation, and learned that yes, he was.

 I returned to Los Angeles about a month later, regenerated and whole.
 The inhabitants of New York — my niece, her mother, my brothers, my parents, my best girlfriend, and A. (my ex-boyfriend) — had healed me from my winter wounds.
 For the other, profound Shane wound, we all put together a New York memorial.

 Gone was that cavernous yearning in me that I always confuse with the need for passionate love.